Today’s factismal: The common tree squirrel can rotate its back ankles 180° in order to climb down a tree head-first.

 But why would a squirrel want to go head-first down a tree?
 Because squirrels have a lot of things that like to feast on them.
 By going down head-first, they can keep an eye out for snakes, birds, raccoons, and automobiles to name but three.
 Automobiles are particularly deadly; the jerky, back and forth evasion pattern that gray squirrels have evolved to escape from predators in a forest makes it very hard to automobile drivers to avoid hitting the poor beast.
 As a result, the leading cause of death for gray squirrels in a city is being run over.

-Fortunately for the species, they are exceedingly prolific breeders.
-A gray squirrel becomes sexually mature at six months and a female can have two litters of two to six baby squirrels each year.
-As a result, even though they only live a short time, the species is in no danger of dying out.
+Despite their predator problems, squirrels remain plentiful.
+In part, that’s because of their fecundity.
+Tree squirrels become sexually mature at six months and a female can have two litters of two to six baby squirrels each year.
+As a result, even though they only live a short time, squirrels are in no danger of dying out.
 But they do provide biologists with a puzzle: where do they live?
 What do they eat?

 And the biologists would like your help in solving the puzzle.
 All it takes is a pair of binoculars, a few hours, and a willingness to spy on our tree-dwelling neighbors.
 If you’d like to help, then why not join Project Squirrel?